TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-sable-spire.md

 ## Stats

-- **You start with 4 encumbrance**. <br /> Increase it by 1 for every points of strength.
+- **You start with 4 encumbrance**.
+Increase it by 1 for every points of strength.
-- **You start with 4 speed**. <br /> Increase it by 1 for each point of dexterity.
+- **You start with 4 speed**.
+Increase it by 1 for each point of dexterity.
-- **You start with 6 stamina**. <br /> Increase it by 1 for each point of dexterity and 4 for each point of endurance.
+- **You start with 6 stamina**.
+Increase it by 4 for each point of endurance.
-- **You start with 6 health**. <br /> Increase it by 2 for each point of vitality.
+- **You start with 6 health**.
+Increase it by 2 for each point of vitality.
-- **You start with 10 willpower**. <br /> Increase it by 1 for each point of intelligence and 2 for each point of mind.
+- **You start with 10 willpower**.
+Increase it by 1 for each point of intelligence and 2 for each point of mind.
-- **You start with 10 luster**. <br /> Increase it by 1 for each point of arcane and 2 for each point of spirit.
+- **You start with 10 luster**.
+Increase it by 1 for each point of arcane and 2 for each point of spirit.

 ## Gear